5 Strategies that’ll Heat Up In-Store Sales

 Why?
 Because when the weather is extreme in any way, it’s top-of-mind for your customers.
 Therefore, rather than try and change your customers’ thinking, instead, join in!

 #1 — Project Warmth

-For retailers lucky enough to have a visible storefront, place an electric fireplace facing outward.
+For retailers lucky enough to have a visible storefront, place an (#CommissionsEarned) electric fireplace facing outward (I like this particular one because it comes in different colors, has good ratings and it has heat/no heat options).
 This will attract the attention of passersby and send a subliminal message, “It’s warm and cozy in here, perfect temp for shopping.”

 To accompany this visual, use warmth-related words on a banner or sign, such as “Stop in for Our Warmest Sale Ever!”
 If you do not have passersby visibility, you can still use this approach by taking photos of your fireplace and posting to your social channels.
-Here’s an example of a floor style electric fireplace; however, if you have limited space, then you could opt for a wall-mount format.
+Also, if you have limited space, then opt for a wall-mount format.
 Keep in mind that many electric fireplaces, such as the latter wall-mount, offer a no-heat option, enabling you to take advantage of the fireplace’s ambiance year-round.
 (Stretch those advertising dollars!)

 #2 — Piggyback onto In-Demand Businesses

 If your business is located on the way to gas stations or grocery stores, tie this idea to your messaging.

 “Since you’re heading out for milk and bread, grab that special bundle of yarn you’ve been thinking about.
 What’s more, take advantage of our Freeze Sale.
 We’re offering discounts that match this week’s coldest temps!”